QubesOS/qubes-doc/project-security/verifying-signatures.md

 Now, when you import any of the legitimate Qubes developer keys and Release Signing Keys used to sign ISOs, RPMs, TGZs, Git tags, and Git commits, they will already be trusted in virtue of being signed by the Qubes Master Signing Key.

+Before proceeding to the next step, make sure the Qubes Master Signing Key is in your keyring with the correct trust level.
+(Note: We have already verified the authenticity of the key, so this final check is not about security.
+Rather, it's just a sanity check to make sure that we've imported the key into our keyring correctly.)

+    $ gpg2 -k "Qubes Master Signing Key" pub   rsa4096 2010-04-01 [SC]
+          427F11FD0FAA4B080123F01CDDFA1A3E36879494
+    uid           [ultimate] Qubes Master Signing Key

+If you don't see the Qubes Master Signing Key here with a trust level of "ultimate," go back and follow the instructions in this section carefully.

 ### 2. Get the Release Signing Key

-The filename of the Release Signing Key for your version is `qubes-release-X-signing-key.asc`, where `X` is the major version number of your Qubes release.
+The filename of the Release Signing Key for your version is usually `qubes-release-X-signing-key.asc`, where `X` is the major version number of your Qubes release.
 There are several ways to get the Release Signing Key for your Qubes release.

- - If you have access to an existing Qubes installation, the release keys are available in dom0 in `/etc/pki/rpm-gpg/`.
+ - If you have access to an existing Qubes installation, the release keys are available in dom0 in `/etc/pki/rpm-gpg/RPM-GPG-KEY-qubes-*`.
    These can be [copied][copy-from-dom0] into other VMs for further use.
-   In addition, every other VM contains the release key corresponding to that installation's release in `/etc/pki/rpm-gpg/`.
+   In addition, every other VM contains the release key corresponding to that installation's release in `/etc/pki/rpm-gpg/RPM-GPG-KEY-qubes-*`.
+   If you wish to use one of these keys, make sure to import it into your keyring, e.g.:

+       $ gpg2 --import /etc/pki/rpm-gpg/RPM-GPG-KEY-qubes-*

  - Fetch it with GPG: